 Glencoe is one of Scotlands most beautiful and dramatic areas, with high rugged mountain peaks flanking the A82 road on both sides as it winds its way toward the highlands.
 This is one of my favourite areas in Scotland - I know it well, as it is only around 2 hrs drive from home.
 I regularly make day trips up here during the winter, but a number of consecutive days gives us the opportunity to really explore the area in some depth.
-I ran this workshop at the same time in 2017 (early December) and experienced incredible photogenic conditions on that trip.

-During this 5-day workshop we can capture beautiful light at dawn, dusk and throughout the day as the elevation of the sun remains low.
+During this 5-day / 4 night workshop we can capture beautiful light at dawn, dusk and throughout the day as the elevation of the sun remains low.
 The mountains may be snow-capped, and at this time of year there is a fair chance of ice and snow at ground level.
 We will have ample opportunity to photograph the mountains of the area, including the Buachaille Etive Mor and the three sisters of Glencoe, from a number of different compositional perspectives.
-We will also explore Rannoch moor, a world-class landscape photography location, using the Lochans and islands as foreground interest to the backdrop of the mountains in the distance.
-Neighbouring Glen Etive with waterfalls and trees clinging to the valley sides and Loch Tulla (above) will also be on our doorstep.
+We will also explore Rannoch moor (above), a world-class landscape photography location, using the Lochans and islands as foreground interest to the backdrop of the mountains in the distance.
+Neighbouring Glen Etive with waterfalls and trees clinging to the valley sides and Loch Tulla will also be on our doorstep.
 Other locations relatively close by include Castle Stalker on loch Linnhe, and Kilchurn Castle overlooking loch Awe.
 After sunset, or if the weather is poor, we can spend some time processing images to maximise their potential.